What are the main internet providers in London

 How can I speed up getting fibre broadband to where I live in London?

-If you’re not on the list, there are still ways of encouraging speedier fibre to your address.
 You can register your interest with some providers and when they have enough willing subscribers, they might roll it out faster in the area.

 Openreach has guidance on how to start this kind of community project if you’re interested.
 If you and enough neighbours are fed up with slow speeds, you might be able to prompt some action.
 Find out more and register your interest on the Openreach website.